Introduction to HoraeDB's Architecture

 Local

-to process itparse_sql
+to process it - Call

 fetch_sql_query_output